Effects of Treatments

 Hypercalcemia: Calcium is an important mineral for our bodies, but too much in our blood (hypercalcemia) can be life threatening.
-Most common in lung, breast, multiple myeloma and lymphoma cancers, it affects 10 to 20 percent of adults.
+It is most common in lung, breast, multiple myeloma and lymphoma cancers.

 Rashes: Chemotherapy kills cancer cells, but it may damage normal cells also.
 The lining of the mouth, throat, stomach and intestines are particularly vulnerable to damage.

 Nutrition: Healthy diets and good nutrition are especially important for cancer patients, but the treatment may impact your ability to get adequate nutrition without the help of professionals.

 Pain: Tumors, surgery, radiation and chemotherapy can all cause pain with cancer.

 Peripheral neuropathy: Chemotherapy-induced peripheral neuropathy (CIPN) is a set of symptoms caused by damage to the nerves that control the movement of our arms and legs and may cause numbness, tingling and pain in hands and feet.

 Sleep disorders: More common in people with cancer, sleep may be disturbed by cancer, pain or certain drugs or treatments.